andrewjw/site/_posts/2010-09-20-evolving-the-blind-watchmaker.md

 Without more details about the original program it's hard to recreate it exactly, but this program is a decent starting point.
 Happy evolving!

-To run this program yourself you'll need to download and install Python from <a href="http://www.python.org">python.org</a> and the <a href="http://www.pythonware.com/products/pil/">PIL image library</a>.
+To run this program yourself you'll need to download and install Python from [python.org](http://www.python.org) and the [PIL image library](http://www.pythonware.com/products/pil/).
 Next code the sourcecode below into a file called "darwkins_trees.py" and double click on it.

 {% highlight python %}
 #!/usr/bin/env python